 Employees on certain types of leaves of absence and those who receive benefits under UCAR's Long Term Disability Plan accrue no vacation credits.

 Maximum accrued vacation is 54 days (432 hours).
 Unused vacation credits will be paid upon termination from UCAR.
-Employees approved for Long Term Disability will have their PTO credits paid out after twelve months.
+Employees approved for Long Term Disability will have their vacation credits paid out after twelve months.

 Your supervisor must approve vacation in advance.
 You may use vacation in units of one hour or more.
 You may not take vacation in excess of the actual accumulated entitlement.
 Vacation credits accrue while on vacation.